Balgray station

 Please see below for frequently asked questions

-The new station located between Patterton and Neilston will be called Balgray.
-It is near Balgray reservoir and located just off Balgraystone Road.
+The new station located between Patterton and Neilston will be called Balgray as it is near Balgray reservoir and located just off Balgraystone Road.

-The name is an old Scottish place name meaning either Bal (settlement) or Balg (bulge or bag shaped body of water.)
+The name is an old Scottish place name from either Bal (settlement) or Balg (bulge or bag shaped body of water.)

 We will hold regular public engagement events throughout the development of the station, particularly for those living closest to the proposed station site, as well as working with local schools and community groups.